joeshen123/TPE-Abstract/Research_Abstract.markdown

 damaged cells neutrophils can also secrete eicosinoids through membrane tension-mediated cpla2 pathway, which leads to a postive feedback loop to amplify the signals and recruit more neutrophils to infection sites.
-In order to test this hypothesis, we will design microfluidic cell chamber and study in vitro whether increasing confinements on neutrophils can lead to higher rates of recruitment.
+In order to test this hypothesis, we will design microfluidic cell chamber and apply cellular confinements on neutrophils and test whether this will increase recruitments of other neutrophils.